ibrahim1hero1/Calccedo/README.md

-Calculator demo built using Calccedo Engine Library
+and this is screenshot of Calculator demo built using Calccedo Engine Library

 Welcome to Calccedo Engine,